 This game is really addictive, and great for motivation!
 But remember the golden rule, "losing doesn't mean losing, it just means you get another chance to try again!"

-If the kids need to practise the numbers 1-12 before hand, try out the "How old are you?" song from the website, or the "What time is it?" song from CD vol. II
+If the kids need to practise the numbers 1-12 before hand, try out the numbers 1 to 12 song or the Hip Hop Numbers song.

 I got this game idea from Trudy, thank you very much!